 Overview of the three main methods – Modeling

 Count (or rate) outcome data were principally modeled using Poisson or Negative Binomial regression.
 The decision between the regression methods was based on if overdispersion was present in the outcome, as indicated by a Chi-square goodness of fit (GOF) test.
 Negative Binomial regression was utilized when overdispersion was present; Poisson regression was employed otherwise.
 To determine which candidate predictors to include in a multivariable model, two steps were generally taken.
 First, each predictor variable was bivariably fit, and outcome associations with p-values less than 0.1 (i.e., marginal significance) were retained for multivariable model consideration.
 Second, the remaining predictor variables were correlated together, as a check for multicollinearity.
 Predictor variable pairs that strongly correlated together were flagged (generally >0.7), and the predictor from the pair with the stronger outcome association was retained, with the other being dropped.
 Thus, predictors that had at least a marginal bivariable association with the outcome and low collinearity with other characteristics were considered for multivariable modeling.
 Additional characteristics that may epidemiologically confound or bias outcome associations were further included, when appropriate.
 Multivariable regression modeling used either forward, backward, or stepwise selection, and the final models were selected after evaluation of fit statistics, adjustment for confounding, and error residuals.
-Predicted outcome rates were generated at the unit of analysis level (e.g., county/zip code) and ranked from highest rates to lowest rates for reporting.
+Predicted outcome rates were generated at the unit of analysis level (e.g., county/zip code) and ranked from highest rates to lowest rates for reporting A task flow diagram for best regression modeling practices can be found here.
+[Link: JVA Regression Model Task flow Tool].

 Statistical Modeling for Count Data

-Regression Modeling versus SVI
+Regression Modeling versus CIS

 An alternative to the Composite Index Score (CIS) is statistical regression modeling.
 Regression modeling utilizes outcomes (dependent variables) and predictors (independent variables), similar to those in the CIS; however, regression has the advantage of employing quantitative methods, such as maximum likelihood, to determine the strengths and directions of associations between predictor variables and outcomes.
 Moreover, validated statistical models can predict outcomes, whereas, CIS is limited to county rankings, based on vulnerability inputs.
 The choice of technique ultimately depends on both the familiarity of the analyst with the methods and the statistical literacy of the audience; an analyst must not only be familiar with the technique used, but also be able to explain the technique and results to others.